 LG white quartz kitchen countertop, High Reflective White cabinets, subway marble tile backsplash.
 Kylie M Interiors Edesign, online paint color blogger and consultant

-Benjamin Moore Chantilly Lace is in my TOP THREE fave white paint colours, along with Sherwin Williams Pure White and Benjamin Moore White Dove.
+Benjamin Moore Chantilly Lace is in my TOP THREE fave white paint colors, along with Sherwin Williams Pure White and Benjamin Moore White Dove.
 It’s just a weeeee willy wink softer than High Reflective White, but a WHACK whiter (again, sorry to be so technical) than Pure White and White Dove.

 Painted maple, cherry wood kitchen cabinets in Benjamin Moore Chantilly Lace, Amherst Gray, green granite.
 Black appliances.
 Kylie M Interiors Edesign